-The Dean of Students also serves as the NWC Registrar.
 The Registrar maintains a permanent record of all student grades and, upon written request, provides an official transcript.

 Student Services

 The following list describes services provided by various administrative offices that assist Naval War College students.
 The DOS office is the starting point for any item not covered by this list.